 - Brain structures

-These physical markers appeared more frequently in female fetuses.
-Researchers also found that more severe anomalies correlated with a higher likelihood of autism diagnosis after birth.
+These physical markers appeared more often in female fetuses.
+Researchers also found that more notable differences correlated with a higher chance of autism diagnosis after birth (Regev et al., 2022).

 Limitations of Ultrasound Markers

-While these findings are promising, they have important limitations.
+While these findings are promising, they have important limits.
 Ultrasound markers do not provide a diagnosis.
-They merely suggest a heightened risk.
-Continued research and cautious interpretation remain essential.
+Instead, they only suggest a higher risk.
+Therefore, continued research and careful interpretation remain essential.

 Emerging Blood Tests for Autism Prediction